About the founder

 "You should not take yourself too seriously”, was the conclusion Dr. Heinrich J. Klein drew at the end of his professional life – and just before his 80th birthday his mindset had not changed one bit.
 In view of his professional achievements this attitude is remarkably modest: from January 1974 until October 1988 he was a member of the SCHOTT Board of Management and for five years he was its chairman.

 Dr. Heinrich J. Klein called himself a realistic optimist.
-While working at SCHOTT he always looked for the chances to act like an entrepreneur.
+While working at SCHOTT he always looked for opportunities to act as an entrepreneur.
 This creative dimension of his personality was also reflected in his private life: Retirement gave him lots of time for his family and the performing arts – but also for his philanthropic endeavors, which is proven through his envolvement in the Heinrich J. Klein Foundation for the advancement of science for more than 10 years.

-The impulse that led to the forming of this foundation can be found in H. J. Klein`s years as a student.
-Back then he really wanted to study in U.S. despite the difficulties of the postwar period.
+The impulse that led to the idea of this foundation leads back to H. J. Klein`s years as a student.
+At this time he really wanted to study in the U.S. despite the difficulties of the postwar period.
 “You had to apply for a U.S. visa at the Travel Office in Berlin”, Dr. Klein remembers.
 “In 1951 there were no passports for Germans.
 To acquire the desired permission it was necessary to find and name two (American) citizens.”
 Heinrich J. Klein found the two citizens he needed; without their support his studies in the U. S. would never have been realized.

 His stay in America laid the foundation for his entrepreneurial actions and social commitment.
 “It encouraged my cosmopolitan attitude and the awareness that the successful economic action of a company depends on multinational activity as well as openness towards different mentalities and cultures.
 This is why I committed myself so much to internationalization at SCHOTT.”